 Get The Story

 So where has this all come from?
-Originally back when the GAA launched their new brand in 2008 they also created templates as to how best to present the new branding at Club and County level digitally.
+Originally, back when the GAA launched their new brand in 2008 they also created templates on how the new branding should be best presented digitally at Club and County level.